david-obrien/styleguide/_docs/Content/05-structuring-your-content.html.md

 **Break up long content into headings and short paragraphs**

-This makes it easier to scan and feels less overwhelming
+This makes it easier to scan and feels less overwhelming.

 **Use clear headings**